State Games of America

-The State Games of America is a biennial amateur multi-sport event held in North America.
+The State Games of America is a biennial amateur multi-sport event held in the United States.
 It is organized by the National Congress of State Games.
 Athletes qualify for the Games by earning a medal in their respective State Games in the previous two years.
 Typically, over 12,000 athletes compete in the Games each time they are held.